There was an error with your log in

 • An experienced International Mountain Leader and experienced Sports Coaches with extensive knowledge of the area

-• Accommodation for 7 nights in a 4-star hotel in Chamonix or similar (based on double occupancy)
+• Accommodation for 7 nights in a 4-star hotel in Chamonix or similar (double occupancy)

 • All breakfasts and dinners during the camp